rtablada/css-can-be-easy/02-resets.md

 ## Body Margin

-How many sites do you know that hove absolutely no change in background?
+How many sites do you know that have absolutely no change in background?
 I'm even including the navbar!

 When changing backgrounds, 99.9999999999% of the time you will want the background (I'm including horizontal box-shadows and borders in this too) to span from sea to shining sea!